Jturesson90/advent-of-code-unity/README.md

 ## Installation

+To install the package, you can do it in two different ways.
+### Manually add it to manifest.json
-To install the package, add the following line to your Unity project's `Packages/manifest.json` file under the `dependencies` section:
+Add the following line to your Unity project's `Packages/manifest.json` file under the `dependencies` section:
 ```json
 "dependencies": {
   "com.jturesson.adventofcode": "https://github.com/Jturesson90/advent-of-code-unity.git"